Improving mineral-resource governance to promote peace and security in Africa’s Great Lakes Region

 Context

-It was established under the auspices of the African Union, the United Nations and the regional Member States in direct response to the debilitating consequences of conflict in the region.
-It operates on the common understanding that the regional challenges can only be solved via joint efforts and using the region’s potentials to the benefit of all.
+The International Conference on the Great Lakes Region (ICGLR) was established under the auspices of the African Union, the United Nations and the Member States in direct response to the debilitating consequences of conflict in the region.
+It operates on the common understanding that the complex regional challenges can only be solved jointly.

 Illegal mining and the smuggling of tin, tantalum, tungsten and gold (3TG) pose severe challenges to peace, security, stability and development in the region, as they are often linked to financing the activities of armed groups.
 Women and girls are particularly impacted by these crises and are often victims of sexual and gender-specific violence.